 Acne can be a huge confidence killer which makes us unwilling to go barefaced.
 Instead of going heavy on the foundation and concealer to cover up your cysts, you still want to look as natural as possible.

 Go with a green hued concealer like the Urban Decay Naked Skin Colour Correcting Fluid in Green, $40, that does more than just cover up your spots and blemishes.
-The antioxidant-rich formula hydrates and protects skin, while improving your skin tone and texture over time.
+The antioxidant-rich (here are the best antioxidant-infused serums you’ll love) formula hydrates and protects skin, while improving your skin tone and texture over time.

 Invest in a small synthetic brush for this, as it will pack on the most coverage exactly where you want it.
 Do this step after you’ve applied your foundation so you don’t accidentally take off any of the concealer.